 The game can be challenging because—depending on the scenario—your tolerance level will sometimes differ greatly from what the manufacturer rated.
 You'll also have to make tougher calls as the rounds progress and your rankings must become more precise.

-Audience Knowing your audience is the golden rule when choosing a party game.
+Knowing your audience is the golden rule when choosing a party game.
 If you’re hosting a sober crowd, a drinking-oriented game probably isn't the best choice.
 If you have a particularly edgy group, you may want to consider a more off-color option in lieu of a basic board game.
-However, there are also plenty of games that fall in the middle of the spectrum and can work for any and all players.
+"A bit of silly humor can be great fun, but avoid going too risqué if you're not confident all of your visitors will be in on it," says Amanda Gummer, board game collector and toy expert at The Genius of Play.